NinerBull/NPCRPGossip/README.md

 # Hidden NPC Gossip Enabler
-An addon for World of Warcraft Dragonflight, WotLK Classic and Classic Era!
+An addon for World of Warcraft Dragonflight, Cataclysm Classic and Classic Era!

 ## About